Manafort and Gates indictment, explained

 Focus on Ukraine work

-Signed by Robert Mueller, who was named special prosecutor on May 17, the indictment focuses on an entity first created by Manafort in 2005 for political consulting, called Davis Manafort Partners.
-In 2011, Manafort created DMP International and began consulting, lobbying and public relations for Ukraine.
+Signed by Robert Mueller, who was named special prosecutor May 17, the indictment focuses on an entity first created by Manafort in 2005 for political consulting, called Davis Manafort Partners.
+In 2011, Manafort created DMP International (DMI) and began consulting, lobbying and public relations for Ukraine.

 Gates worked for both firms and according to the indictment "served as Manafort's right-hand man."
-A focus was advancement of the pro-Russia political party in the Ukraine, the Party of Regions, and candidacy of Viktor Yanukovych for president.
+A focus was advancement of the pro-Russia political party in the Ukraine, the Party of Regions," and candidacy of Viktor Yanukovych for president.
 He was elected in 2010 (and fled to Russia four years later).

 Because Manafort and Gates were directing a campaign to lobby the US on behalf of the government of Ukraine and officials there, the indictment says, they were required to report the work and income.
 They didn't and when asked by the Justice Department about it, they lied about it.